 Address: 103-6390 Tokyo, Chiyoda City, Marunouchi, 2 Chome−4−1, Marunouchi Building, 1F

-On the surface, Japan might not seem like the most vegan-friendly destination in the world but, dig a bit deeper and you’ll soon find out there are more than a few places to get your tea and coffee fix.
+On the surface, Japan might not seem like the most vegan-friendly destination in the world, but dig a bit deeper, and you’ll soon find out there are more than a few places to get your tea and coffee fix.

 Whether you’re a tea lover or a coffee drinker, this list has something for everyone to have their vegan-friendly drinks in Tokyo, with a milk alternative.